 - Identify inclusion and exclusion criteria.

 - Lower BP to < 185/110 mm Hg prior to initiation.

 - Start ICP management if needed: Avoid steroids, hypothermia, and barbiturates.

 Consults and disposition

-- Consult neurology immediately if acute ischemic stroke identified.
+- Consult neurology immediately if acute ischemic stroke is identified.

 - Consult neurosurgery for any hemorrhagic transformation or if there are indications for ventriculostomy or decompressive craniectomy: e.g., cerebral edema with refractory ↑ ICP, large cerebellar infarction with obstructing hydrocephalus.